Lost (TV series): Season 6

-Season 6, the final season, follows two timelines.
-In the first timeline, the survivors are sent to the present day, as the death of Jacob allows his brother, the Man in Black, the human alter-ego of the Smoke Monster, to take over the island.
-Having assumed the form of John Locke, the Smoke Monster seeks to escape the island and forces a final war between the forces of good and evil.
+Season 6, the final season, also follows two timelines.
+In the first timeline, the survivors are sent to the present day, as the death of Jacob allows his brother, the Man in Black (the original form of the Smoke Monster) to take over the island.
+Having assumed the form of Locke, the Smoke Monster seeks to escape the island and forces a final war between the forces of good and evil.

-The second timeline, called the "flash-sideways" narrative, follows the lives of the main characters in a setting where Oceanic 815 never crashed, though additional changes are revealed as other characters are shown living completely different lives than they did.
+The second timeline, called the "flash-sideways" narrative, follows the lives of the main characters in a setting where Oceanic 815 never crashed.
 In the final episodes, a flashback to the distant past shows the origins of the island's power and of the conflict between Jacob and the Man in Black, who are revealed to be twin brothers, with Jacob desperate to keep his brother from leaving the island after he is transmogrified by the power of the island and becomes the Smoke Monster.